TF-GridNet: Making Time-Frequency Domain Models Great Again for Monaural Speaker Separation: Proposed Algorithms

 \subsubsection{Intra-frame Spectral Module}

 In the intra-frame spectral module, we view the input tensor $R_b \in \RR^{D\times T \times F}$ to the $b^{\text{th}}$ block as $T$ separate sequences, each with length $F$, and use a one-layer bidirectional long short-term memory (BLSTM) to model the local spectral information within each frame.
-We first use the torch.unfold function~\cite{Paszke2019} with kernel size $I$ and stride size $J$ to stack nearby embeddings at each step:
+We first use the \textit{torch.unfold} function~\cite{Paszke2019} with kernel size $I$ and stride size $J$ to stack nearby embeddings at each step, after we zero-pad the frequency dimension to $F'= \lceil \frac{F-I}{J} \rceil \times J + I$:

 Note that $J$ can be larger than one so that the sequence length and the amount of computation can be reduced.
 We then apply layer normalization (LN) along the channel dimension (i.e., the first dimension) of $\dot{R}_b$, and a one-layer BLSTM with $H$ units in each direction is used to model the inter-frequency information within each frame: